1000 Trades Bar

 1000 Trades champion all forms of craft.
 That starts with craft beer and natural wine, kitchen residencies by food entrepreneurs, all to a soundtrack prepared in partnership with Birmingham’s music community.
 Artwork of local artists is showcased throughout the building and there are various events on rotation.

 From comedy nights to political debates, the event room is always busy with laughter and discussion, and for added measure, 1000 Trades now offer a beautiful hire and event space on the top floor.
-Other cool features include a 1000 Trades Beehive on the roof, an open fire for the winter months and outdoor seating via French doors when the sun’s out!
+Other cool features include an open fire for the winter months and outdoor seating via French doors when the sun’s out!

 Eat, Drink & Groove